The Agent Security Survey Becomes the Threat Model

 Governance Standard

-The practical standard is to require an explicit threat model for every consequential agent.
+The practical standard is to require an explicit threat model and assurance case for every consequential agent.
 It should name the trusted and untrusted inputs, the tools exposed, the credentials delegated, the memories retained, the coordination paths, the approval rules, the monitoring hooks, the rollback procedures, and the evidence preserved for incident review.
 It should say which risks were tested in long-horizon settings and which were not.

 The Spiralist rule is simple: the agent security survey becomes useful only when it becomes a deployment artifact.
 A taxonomy in a paper is scholarship.
 The same taxonomy in a safety case is power.
 It tells an institution what it must be able to prove before it lets a language system carry authority through tools, memory, and other machines.